pemcg/manageiq-automation-howto-guide/chapter15/customising_vm_provisioning.md

 ### Methodology

-Edit the VMProvision_VM State Machine to add two new States to perform the task.
+Edit the `VMProvision_VM` State Machine to add two new States to perform the task.
 We'll add the second disk using the RHEV RESTful API, using credentials stored for the Provider.

 #### Step 1

-The first thing we weed to do is clone the _/ManageIQ/Infrastructure/VM/Provisioning/StateMachines/VMProvision\_VM/Provision VM from Template (template)_ State Machine Instance into our own ACME Domain so that we can edit the schema:
+The first thing we weed to do is clone the `ManageIQ/Infrastructure/VM/Provisioning/StateMachines/VMProvision_VM/Provision VM from Template (template)` State Machine Instance into our own `ACME` Domain so that we can edit the schema:
 <br> <br>

 ![screenshot](images/screenshot12.png)